riccardomocchetti/functional-programming-with-aws-lambda/README.md

 Where `compose` is a utility function present in most Functional Programming frameworks that helps us specifying function composition more elegantly.

-We can write the function composition without the `compose` helper in a less readable fashion.
+We could write the function composition without the `compose` helper in a less readable fashion.

 ```typescript
 const validateCreatePostEvent = (event: APIGatewayEvent) =>